mad4j/book-mdpc/examples/volume2/big_hero_6/README.md

 ---
 # Big Hero 6 (2014)

-Animazione, Azione, Avventura
+Animation, Action, Adventure

-## Il film in breve
+## Plot
 The special bond that develops between plus-sized inflatable robot Baymax, and prodigy Hiro Hamada, who team up with a group of friends to form a band of high-tech heroes.

 [details](https://www.imdb.com/title/tt2245084/)